uchicago-cs/connectm/README.md

 you would like to drop a piece.
 If the number is not valid for any reason, you will be prompted again.

+By default the TUI creates a Connect Four board (six rows, seven column, and four contiguous pieces needed to win).
+You can specify an alternate number of rows, columns, or contiguous pieces to win with the `--rows`, `--columns`, and `--m` parameters (respectively)

 You can also play against a bot like this:

     python3 src/tui.py --player2 <bot>